calmsu/arcs/docs/annotating.md

 They are external links which are useful in creating a link between the selected region in the resource and the content in another application.
-You can select the region in the resource and add a URL to connect it to the content on the application and click on ‘Save’:
+You can select the region in the resource and add a URL to connect it to the content on the application and click on `Save`:

 ![annotations7](../img/docs/annotations-7.png)